christianpaolorichter/Lipid_Phase_Segmentizer/README.md

 3. **Phase Segmentation**:
 * Adjust the # Levels slider.
 This sets the number of distinct intensity thresholds used in the segmentation process.
 * Define which segmented intensity levels correspond to the Liquid-ordered (Lo) and Liquid-disordered (Ld) phases.
+4. **Export**:
-4. **Export**: Click the "Export Mask" button.
+* Click the "Export Mask" button.
 This will open a dialog to select a save location.

-The export function creates a new subfolder named Lipid Phase Segmentation in your chosen directory.
+The export function creates a new subfolder named "Lipid" Phase Segmentation" in your chosen directory.
 This folder will contain three files:
 * Lo-Phase Mask.tif: A binary mask of the $L_o$ phase.
 * Ld-Phase Mask.tif: A binary mask of the $L_d$ phase.
 * Lipid Phase Deconvolution.tif: A 8-bit, normalized ([0 255]) deconvolved image that was used for the segmentation.